Home » Reviews

 Warner Bros.
 Records (1993)

 Here was the situation.
-The most expensive and successful artist signed less than a year ago decides to ‘kill’ his name and change it to an unpronounceable symbol, coupled with the fact his music is becoming less commercial, what does his label do?
+The most expensive and successful artist signed less than a year ago decides to ‘kill’ his name and change it to an unpronounceable symbol (Prince love symbol), coupled with the fact his music is becoming less commercial, what does his label do?
 Break the emergency glass and unlock the vault to re-package a stellar greatest hits collection.

 Warner Bros.
 Records (1992)

 The unpronounceable Love Symbol Album was Prince’s first under that auspicious new contract with Warner Brothers that would turn so publicly sour.
-Prince’s obsession both with the female body and with himself gives explanation enough why this could only be named Love Symbol.
+Prince’s obsession both with the female body and with himself gives explanation enough why this could only be named Love Symbol, or to be correct Prince love symbol.

 Warner Bros.
 Records (1991)